-Many parameters will impact the speed of pre-odorizing gas lines.
-Among them are pipe material, the length, and diameter of the pipeline, flow rate, and the odorant used.
-The target, of course, is to have the gas on both ends of the line be detectable by a person with a “normal” sense of smell at 1/5th the lower explosive limit, and the LEL of natural gas is 5%.
-Therefore, the gas must be detectable when present at a 1% concentration in air.
+Many parameters will impact the speed of pre-odorizing gas lines, including pipe material, the length and diameter of the pipeline, flow rate, and odorant.
+Of course, the target is to have the gas on both ends of the line be detectable by a person with a “normal” sense of smell at 1/5th the lower explosive limit, and the LEL of natural gas is 5%.
+Therefore, the gas must be detectable when present at a 1% concentration in the air.

 If you are interested in a case study on pickling, visit “Pre-Odorization or “Pickling” of New Natural Gas Pipe.”

 Pre-odorization or “pickling” of new natural gas pipe .., http://www.mrrus.com/wp-content/uploads/2011/07/Pickling_Article_in_PGJ-Nov_2009_issue-reprint.pdf (accessed June 17, 2016).